embrace-io/embrace-docs/docs/ios/5x/integration/log-message-api.md

 1. **logMessage**: The first argument is a string and represents the message itself.
 2. **with**: This is the severity of the event.
 Typically we use this mechanism for errors and warnings and occasionally for tracing purposes, but that is better left to [breadcrumbs](/ios/5x/integration/breadcrumbs).
 3. **properties**: This is a dictionary of key-value pairs.
 When logging an event, break out any details into this dictionary and you will be able to categorize and filter on those values.
-4. **takeScreenshot**: A boolean indicating whether or not we should include a screenshot with this alert.

 import LogLimit from '@site/shared/log-limit.md';